Alistair-Tech/kurento-RTSP-Java/README.md

 1. Clone the project to your local computer.
 2. Go to the project folder.
-3. Start the `coturn` and media server.
+3. Start the `coturn` and media servers.

       ```sudo service coturn start```